Membership Criteria

 We have seen and acknowledge that many people claim Indigenous identity and/or hold it in high regard but these identities are not up for debate and membership applications will be rejected.

 While we cannot define who identifies as Indigenous, we ask that artists belong to, or have a connection to a certain Indigenous territory or community.
 In some cases, we will reach out to Indigenous communities to confirm these connections.
+You must be within our priority groups to access programs and services.

 *Indigenous identity fraud will not be tolerated.
 Each vendor has claimed Indigenous identity.
 While we do our best to determine eligibility, we reserve the right to reject/recind membership applications based on evidence provided to us by the artist or others.
 Questionable identities will be reviewed by the board of directors and a decision made by board vote.
 Vendors not in compliance may find their IndigenARTSY stores closed and IACC membership suspended temporarily or indefinitely.